Czech Texans

-Czech Texans are residents of the state of Texas who are of Czech ancestry.
+Czech Texans (Texaňané), often informally called Czexans, are residents of the state of Texas who are of Czech ancestry.
 Large scale Czech immigration to Texas began after the Revolutions of 1848 changed the political climate in Central Europe, and after a brief interruption during the U.S. Civil War, continued until the First World War.
-Concentrated in Central Texas, Czech Texans have preserved their identity through the Painted Churches of Texas, traditional Czech events, and bakeries specializing in Czech pastries.
+Concentrated in Central Texas, Czech Texans have preserved their identity through the Czexan style of music, the Painted Churches of Texas, regular Czech dances and festivals, bakeries specializing in Czech pastries, and Czech and Czexan fusion cuisine.

 As of the 2020 United States census, there are 193,058 Czech-Americans living in Texas, the largest number of any state.

 History

 Historically, Czech Moravian settlements were founded in Central Texas.
 "Czechs first settled in Texas in the 1840s, traveling from Bohemia, Moravia, and Austrian Silesia ...
 Czech settlers usually identified themselves as Austrian, German, Bohemian, Slovak or Moravian."

 Czech immigration to Texas began as early as the 1820s, but most immigrants made the journey as individuals.
 Large-scale and family immigration began with the immigration of Rev. Josef Arnost Bergmann, described as the "father" of Czech immigration to Texas by some sources, and his family in 1850.
 Once settled in Texas, Bergmann wrote letters to families in Europe, encouraging them to come to Texas.

 Czech immigration was driven by the availability of land in Texas and by events in Europe.
 In the 1840s, the Austrian Empire, which included Czech lands, was still run by a feudal system, despite the wave of democratic ideals permeating western Europe.
 This led to the Revolutions of 1848, which did little to improve the economic status of peasants who still found it difficult to gain wealth.
 The revolutions, together with factors such as religious persecution and mandatory military service, fueled a wave of emigration from Austria beginning in 1852.
 Immigrants to America were unfamiliar with the concept of American democracy due to their lack of experience with democratic ideals.
 The concepts of states' rights and slavery were equally foreign to the immigrants.

 Josef Lidumil Lesikar (1806-1887) was instrumental in organizing two groups of about 160 Czechs to immigrate to Texas in 1851 and 1853.
 Although about half of the first group died, Lesikar, his wife, and their four sons reached Galveston with the second group on board the Suwa in late December 1853.
 The family bought farmland in New Bremen, Austin County.
 The men felled trees and built a log house that still stands, with a Texas historical marker before it.
 Lesikar wrote articles for periodicals published in various parts of the United States as well as in his native land, and his writings encouraged many Czechs to come to America.
 As one of the founders of Národní noviny, a Czech newspaper published in St. Louis, he helped to lay the foundation for Czech journalism in America.
 In his writing he opposed secession.
 He died on October 21, 1887, near New Ulm and is buried in the New Ulm Cemetery.